-2024 Kickoff Day is January 6th.
+2025 Kickoff Day - January 4th

 Attending Kickoff in person is mandatory!
-Emergency situations or illness will be considered-contact Mr. Pihl as soon as possible.
+Emergency situations or illness will be considered-contact Coach Branson as soon as possible.
 We will watch the game reveal, read the game manual and take a related test, then begin a discussion of game strategy and robot design.

-Build season meetings (January through end of February): Build season meetings are Monday-Thursday, 6-9 PM, and Saturday, 9 AM-4 PM, split into AM and PM sessions.
+Build season meetings

+January through end of February build season meetings are Monday-Thursday, 6-9 PM, and Saturday, 9 AM-4 PM.
+Saturday may be split into AM and PM sessions.
 Depending on team size and other factors, students may be asked to attend only specific meetings.
 Attendance and participation will be tracked.
 If meetings are canceled, students will be notified via Slack.